HMD Global

-HMD Global (Human Mobile Devices) is a Finnish independent mobile phone manufacturer.
+HMD Global Oy (Human Mobile Devices) is a Finnish independent mobile phone manufacturer.
 The company is made up of the mobile phone business that the Nokia Corporation sold to Microsoft in 2014, then bought back in 2016 by former executives who formed HMD Global.
 HMD began marketing Nokia-branded smartphones and feature phones on 1 December 2016, through an exclusive licensing agreement, and began producing self-branded HMD phones in March 2024.

 HMD formed a partnership with Google, and uses the Android operating system on their smartphones, originally under the Android One program, whereas HMD's feature phones use the Series 30+ platform as well as the more advanced KaiOS.
 Manufacturing is outsourced to Foxconn subsidiary FIH Mobile.
-Nokia has an investment in HMD, and remains a partner, setting mandatory requirements and providing patents and technologies, in return for royalty payments.
+Nokia has a stake in HMD, and remains a partner, setting mandatory requirements and providing patents and technologies, in return for royalty payments.